paked/1917/assignments/portfolio/TIME_MANAGEMENT.md

-* I completed most activities on time.
-Apart from when I was on camp
-  * screenshots
-  * git repo
-* We always submitted for the major project on time
-  * screenshots/links
-    * mandelbrot
-    * doomsday
-    * game.c
-* I submitted all of my assignments on time
-  * screenshots/links
-    * mandelbrot
-    * doomsday
-    * game.c
-* We planned our Game.c
-  * github comments
-  * irc log
-* We reflected on our design
-  * github comments
-* We code reviewed the Game.c
-  * github code comments
-* I was never late for a tutorial! (apart from that time when I had an excursion to les mis with music class)
-* Watched most lectures on time (apart from camp) *screenshots/links

-* lectures
-* projects
-* tasks

 # Time/Project Management by Harrison Shoebridge
 I always try to complete the activities to the best of my ability, in the neatest way possible.
 I was mostly on time with my programming tasks (apart from the period when I was on camp).
 I tracked my progress with a git repository located at http://github.com/paked/1917, every week I went back over my progress and looked over my development while making notes on what I could improve in.
 There were parts were I got completely lost in (re: frames) but I managed to get over that with the help of some tutors!